gh-cli-for-education/gh-education/docs/src/temas/introduccion-a-javascript/creating-and-publishing-npm-module.md

 npm set init.author.url "https://github.com/crguezl"
 ```

+### Create a user in the npm registry with npm adduser

 This next command will prompt you for an email and password, **create or verify a user in the npm registry**, and save the credentials to the
 `~/.npmrc` file.

     npm adduser

+### Create a user in the npm registry using the npm web interface

-another way to register in npm is [using the npm web interface](/assets/temas/introduccion-a-javascript/nodejspackages.html#ejercicio-darse-de-alta-en-npm)
+Another way to register in npm is [using the npm web interface](/temas/introduccion-a-javascript/nodejspackages.html#ejercicio-darse-de-alta-en-npm)

+!!!include(temas/introduccion-a-javascript/alta-en-npm.md)!!!

+### Example of `.npmrc` file

 Here is an example of `.npmrc` file